About Energy Local

 We’re working with 100 households in Bethesda, north Wales.
 They’ve formed an Energy Local Club with their local hydro plant and partnered with electricity supplier Co-operative Energy.
 The households will pay the hydro (7p/kWh) when they use the local hydro electricity it’s generated.
 That price is less than what they currently pay for their power, but more than the hydro would get if it sold on the open market.
 So everyone wins.

 Then, because the hydro won’t meet all their electricity needs, the club have partnered with Co-operative Energy, who will supply the rest.
 The households all have smart meters which show when they are using power during the day as well as how much.
 So they’ll be able to pay different amounts for their extra electricity depending on the time of day they use it.

 For example by changing the time they put their washing machine on, they’ll be able to cut their bills.
 And in an area of high fuel poverty like Bethesda, that’ll make a real difference.

 Not only that, they’ll be taking a big step towards a smarter electricity system where we iron out some of the big ups and downs in our electricity demand.
 Energy Local is taking on the challenge of moving to a more decentralised, flexible, renewable powered system, and showing us all how it can be done.

 This is the beginning of something special.
-Being able to to get a better price makes more renewable energy projects possible, so more will get built.
+Being able to get a better price makes more renewable energy projects possible, so more will get built.
 More renewable energy in general means less carbon and less climate change.
-And when it’s own by the community we get a fairer energy system and more money for everything from tackling fuel poverty to training trapeze artists.
+And when it’s owned by the community, we get a fairer energy system and more money for everything from tackling fuel poverty to training trapeze artists.